-Visual studio extension the utilize the power 💪 of Kubescape directly into your
+Visual studio extension brings the power 💪 of Kubescape directly into your

 favorite text editor.

-Yaml files can be scanned using a commands.
+Yaml files can be scanned using a command.

 You can access any of this extension commands by opening the Command Palette (Ctrl+Shift+P on Linux/Windows and Cmd+Shift+P on Mac), and then typing in the command name.

 The default behavior also scans yaml files on save 💾.